KELLERAGfuerDruckmesstechnik/KellerAgTheThingsNetworkPayloadDecoder/README.md

 # KellerAgTheThingsNetworkPayloadDecoder
 Payload decoder function to decode a LoRa payload from a KELLER device to meaningful values viewable on console.thethingsnetwork.org

+For a more detailed explanation please please visit to https://docs.kolibricloud.ch/sending-technology/lora-technology/keller-lora-payload/

 To use it:
  * Step 1: Open console.thethingsnetwork.org and go to your "application"